paralogismos/qris/README.md

         One of 'ascii', 'ansi', 'utf8', or 'utf16' (default "ansi") -f string
         Path to a file to be parsed, absolute or relative.
-  -nods
+  -lend string
+        Line ending for output.
+        One of 'lf', 'crlf', or 'platform'. (default "platform") -nods
         Omit AD datestamp field.
   -vol